(click any link for more details)

 My structural mapping experience has been focused mostly in Precambrian terranes.

-Mapping has taken me across the world, including Australia, Chad, Gabon, Ghana, Guinea, Ivory Coast, Liberia, Madagascar, Mauritania, Mongolia, Morocco, Republic of Congo, Sierra Leone, Western Sahara and Zambia, and in the Phanerozoic of Indonesia, Lao PDR, Malaysia, Papua New Guinea, the Philippines and Peru.
+Mapping has taken me across the world, including Australia, Burkina Faso, Chad, Gabon, Ghana, Guinea, Ivory Coast, Liberia, Madagascar, Mauritania, Mongolia, Morocco, Republic of Congo, Republic of South Africa, Sierra Leone, Tanzania, Western Sahara and Zambia, and in the Phanerozoic of Indonesia, Lao PDR, Malaysia, Papua New Guinea, the Philippines and Peru.

 Senior Mapping Geologist (British